Looking for a Shaw SmartVoice Review?

 (You can read more about the pros and cons of hosted vs. premise systems here).

 3. Customization (but not as much of it as we’d like)

 While the SmartVoice solution has quite a range of powerful enterprise features, it’s not customizable in the way that some other solutions are (by solutions I mean the ways a phone system can be set up for your unique business).

 As a company that deals extensively with custom solutions for niche markets, we know there are many businesses that require specific customizations to effectively utilize the business enhancements available with many of the new business telephone platforms.

 Sometimes it’s as simple as programming a certain key for one-touch dialing, call parking, or paging.
 Other times it’s as complex as layering on entire software sets tailored specifically to an industry (e.g. Dental software integrations and appointment reminders or automatic check-in for hotels, along with integration of guest’s mobile phones, to be used as room keys).

 In other words, you might not be one of the companies that require integrations and customizations when it comes to call/contact centers, unique or proprietary software, automation, or even just the flexibility of being able to mold your phone system uniquely to your business, then we would recommend another option.

 There are definitely cases where SmartVoice is the perfect solution.
-There are also times when it is not the best solution that you can get for your particular needs.
+There are also times when it is not.

 When you are buying a phone system, one thing to keep in mind is that you are not just buying technology; you’re buying a business solution.